RedMadRobot/state-delegator/README.md

 ): StateDelegate
 ```

-You should use the constructor above, when `View`, included in` contentView`, `loadingView` or in` stubView` arrays, don't have a common parent `View` or they are scattered around the `layout`.
-If you use `constraint-layout` it is recommended to use in this case the class `Group` and the standard constructor `LoadingStateDelegate`.
+You should use the constructor above in case of views are scattered around the `layout`.
+If you use `constraint-layout` it is recommended to use `Group` class and the standard constructor `LoadingStateDelegate`.

-When working with `LoadingStateDelegate` in Fragment/ Activity, don't use the `by lazy`:
+When working with `LoadingStateDelegate` in Fragment/Activity don't use the `by lazy`:

 ```kotlin
 class LoadingActivity  : AppCompatActivity() {